Biden Hits Back Against Trump’s ‘But His Emails’ Attack: ‘The Guy Who Got in Trouble in Ukraine Was This Guy’

 “Nobody is saying that,” Biden retorted.
 “I have to respond to that because there are 50 former national intelligence folks who said that what he’s accusing me of is a Russian plant,” he went on.
 “Five former heads of the CIA, both parties, say what he’s saying is a bunch of garbage.
 Nobody believes it except his and his good friend Rudy Giuliani,” Biden said.

-Trump concluded by mentioning his own impeachment trial in the House.
+Trump responded by mentioning his own impeachment trial in the House.
 “You mean the laptop is now another Russia, Russia, Russia hoax?”

+Biden finished by saying that’s “exactly” what the intelligence community has found.